v8/v8.dev/src/docs/benchmarks.md

 ---------------------------------------------------+----------+--------+
 ```

-The output of the previous run is cached in a subdirectory created in the current
-directory (`_benchmark_runner_data`).
-The aggregate results are also cached,
-in directory `_results`.
-These directories can be deleted after you've run the
+The output of the previous run is cached in a subdirectory created in the current directory (`_benchmark_runner_data`).
+The aggregate results are also cached, in directory `_results`.
+These directories can be deleted after you’ve run the compare step.
-compare step.

-Another situation is when you have the same binary, but want to see the results of
-different flags.
-Feeling rather droll, you'd like to see how Octane performs without
-an optimizing compiler.
+Another situation is when you have the same binary, but want to see the results of different flags.
+Feeling rather droll, you’d like to see how Octane performs without an optimizing compiler.
 First the baseline:

 ```bash
 $ test/benchmarks/csuite/csuite.py -r 1 octane baseline out.gn/x64.release/d8